fluxninja/aperture/docs/content/setup/istio.md

 to be added via the Envoy Filter.

-**Note**: In all the below patches, it is presumed that the Aperture Agent is installed with `DaemonSet` mode and is installed in the `aperture-system` namespace, which makes the target URL value `aperture-agent.aperture-system.svc.cluster.local`.
+**Note**: In all the below patches, it is presumed that the Aperture Agent is installed with `DaemonSet` mode and is installed in the `aperture-agent` namespace, which makes the target URL value `aperture-agent.aperture-agent.svc.cluster.local`.
 If you are running the Aperture Agents in the Sidecar mode, use `localhost` as Target URL.

 1. The below patch merges the